ronste/xmlworkflow/Readme.md

 However, each of these conversion steps can be selected individually.
 To only run a conversion from docx to HTML use:

-`podman exec <your-container-name> /bin/bash -c "cd /root/xmlworkflow/work && runConversionChain html"`
+`podman exec <your-container-name> /bin/bash -c "cd /root/sspworkflow/work && runConversionChain html"`

 If, due to a previous run, the Jats XML buffer file requried to create the HTML output is already present in the working directory you can run the HTML conversion without its prior conversion steps by using:

-`podman exec <your-container-name> /bin/bash -c "cd /root/xmlworkflow/work && runConversionChain html-"`
+`podman exec <your-container-name> /bin/bash -c "cd /root/sspworkflow/work && runConversionChain html-"`

 Note that it is also possible to specify specific conversion chains directly by passing multiple recipe names to the`runConversionChain` command:

-`podman exec <your-container-name> /bin/bash -c "cd /root/xmlworkflow/work && runConversionChain pagedjs weasyprint"`
+`podman exec <your-container-name> /bin/bash -c "cd /root/sspworkflow/work && runConversionChain pagedjs weasyprint"`

 ### Using custom themes

-The xmlworkflow container supports the definition of custom themes, i.e. different sets of templates, css and media files.
+The sspworkflow container supports the definition of custom themes, i.e. different sets of templates, css and media files.
 To create a custom theme create a copy of the folder `themes/default` within the themes folder.
 You can then use the theme by providing the option `theme=<folder name>` and customize the templates inside this folder.

 A theme may also contain its own justfile to define custom conversion steps.
 Not surprisingly, it should (but is not required to) import the main justfile.
 To run a conversion from this theme-specific justfile you directly specifiy the path to your custom justfile, e.g.:

-`podman exec <your-container-name> /bin/bash -c "cd /root/xmlworkflow/work && runConversionChain -f /root/xmlworkflow/themes/default/justfile help"`
+`podman exec <your-container-name> /bin/bash -c "cd /root/sspworkflow/work && runConversionChain -f /root/sspworkflow/themes/default/justfile help"`

 If you run the above command you find the additional recipes `custom-help` and `custom-example` were added.